21 Rustic Bedroom Decor Ideas That Tell Your Story

 Choose Function & Form with a Simple, Sturdy Wood Dresser

-10. Highlight Architectural Charm with Exposed Beams or Paneling
+10. Reveal the Room’s Bones with Exposed Beams or Paneling

 Simple sturdy pine wood dresser with black pulls in a rustic bedroom.
 Styled with a lamp, books, and plant.